xdg_wm_base

 reposition request token

-Recalculate the popup's location
+recalculate the popup's location

 Reposition an already-mapped popup.
 The popup will be placed given the details in the passed xdg_positioner object, and a xdg_popup.repositioned followed by xdg_popup.configure and xdg_surface.configure will be emitted in response.
 Any parameters set by the previous positioner will be discarded.